Weighted Moving Average (WMA) Explained & Reliability Tested

 For instance, a long-term investor might use a 200-day moving average, while a short-term scalper may only look at prices over the last five days.
 Finally, some traders will choose to use multiple moving averages with different ranges to identify strong trends in the market.

-The advantage of using a weighted moving average is that it gives more influence to recent prices.
+The advantage of using a weighted moving average is that it gives more influence on recent prices.
 This can be beneficial in quickly identifying short-term price shifts, which traditional averages may have overlooked.
-Most charting software packages already have the calculations built-in, so there’s no need for complicated formulas or manual calculations.
+Most charting softwareย packages already have the calculations built-in, so there’s no need for complicated formulas or manual calculations.
 The WMA also provides a clear visual representation of price trends, which can be easier to interpret than other types of technical analysis.

 The main disadvantage of using WMA is that its performance is incredibly poor.
 Our research exposes the risks of using this indicator in trading strategies, especially during market consolidation.